Skip to main content

 Compare the runtime schema to the expected schema for HTTP response body.

 This assertion checks the body of an HTTP response and identifies differences.
 It automatically checks for known content types like JSON and gRPC to compare key by key, if possible.
+Arrays with the same key may add or remove values without failing.

 If no content type is identified, the default comparison is a simple hash compare.